HolyLab/HolyLabRegistry/README.md

 ## Accessing HolyLabRegistry in CI tests

-This is required only if your package uses other packages which are registered to this HolyLabRegistry registry.
+This is required only if your package uses other packages which are registered in this HolyLabRegistry registry.

-- Include the following lines in the script section of the `CI.yml` file in the `.github/workflows/` directory of your package.
+- Include the following lines in the jobs section of the `CI.yml` file in the `.github/workflows/` directory of your package.

 ```